mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2012/2012-12-27-musings-of-a-curious-mind-indians-and-fitness/index.md

 ---
-title: "Musings of a curious mind: Indians and Fitness"
+blog: shalveena.com
+categories:
+- journal
 date: "2012-12-27"
-categories:
-  - "journal"
+title: 'Musings of a curious mind: Indians and Fitness'
 ---